 The massive sulphide intersections are dominated by pyrite, pyrrhotite, chalcopyrite, sphalerite, galena, tetrahedrite and bournonite.
 Antimony (Sb) occurs in tetrahedrite and bournonite.
 The lenses pinch and swell substantially and true thicknesses varies from 5 to 20 m.
 Zonation occurs repeatedly in all massive sulphide lenses.
 In the primary lenses, the lower part of the stratigraphy, close to the footwall, is in general richer in copper impregnation and stringer mineralization.
 The middle part of the lenses is generally richest in zinc.
 The part closest to the hanging wall is commonly rich in pyrrhotite and copper.
 Zinc grades increase and copper decrease towards the central part of the deposit.
-Copper, zinc and silver grades decrease.
+Copper, zinc and silver grades are consistent towards the deeper part of the mineralization whereas antimony grades decrease.
 Smaller intervals of strong impregnation to semi-massive arsenopyrite are common in most massive sulphide intersections, and generally correlate with increased values of arsenic, antimony and lesser quicksilver.
 Sulphosalts occur around wall rock fragments and in fractures in some lenses.